RalfZgeib/IVMS/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU v3.0 License.
 See `LICENSE` for details.

 ---